 accurate and timely recording of the attained continued professional development in the individual’s and establishment files.

-This allows each staff member to have an overview of the activities carried out as part of the continued professional development, to be ableld to demonstrate their continued professional development internally (within the establishment) but also when moving to a new establishment.
-This is important to facilitate free movement of persons working in this field.
+An overview of the activities carried out as part of the continued professional development, would then enable demonstration of their continued professional development internally (within the establishment) but also when moving to a new establishment.
+This would facilitate free movement of persons working in this field.
 For an example of a portfolio, see figure 10 below.

-Development of an individual continued professional development plan
+Development of a continued professional development plan

-An individual continued professional development plan and its content should incentivise life-long learning, facilitate career progression, impact positively on the welfare of animals and promote and support establishments efforts in achieving high quality science.
+A continued professional development plan (either individual or for a group of staff) should incentivise life-long learning, facilitate career progression, impact positively on the welfare of animals and promote and support establishments efforts in achieving high quality science.

-The continued professional development plan should contain a wide variety of topics and activities to allow the expansion of knowledge and skills relevant to the “Three Rs”.
-A single activity should not be used to form the majority of continued professional development e.g. peer-reviewing articles of one’s own field of expertise.“”
+Ideally, the continued professional development plan should contain a wide variety of topics and activities to allow the expansion of knowledge and skills relevant to the “Three Rs”.
+A single activity should not generally be used to form the majority of continued professional development e.g. peer-reviewing articles of one’s own field of expertise as it important to be knowledgeable in a broad range of topics relevant to laboratory animal science.
+However, deep learning in a particular “Three Rs” topic may be deemed appropriate in some cases.

-Each staff member required to take part in the continued professional development programme should have an individual continued professional development plan.
-The named person under Article 24(1)(c) responsible for education, training and competence has a central role in coordinating an establishment continued professional development programme for laboratory animal science personnel so that it is meaningful, but within the boundaries of what is financially and organizationally possible.
-Together with staff members, the named person should plan upcoming continued professional activities (taking into account the needs within each role/function) and gathering of evidence to demonstrate continued professional development.
+Each staff member required to take part in the continued professional development programme could have an individual continued professional development plan relevant to them, their function / role and their own aspirations.
+The named person under Article 24(1)(c) responsible for education, training and competence has a central role in coordinating an establishment continuous training/continued professional development programme for laboratory animal science personnel so that it is meaningful, but within the boundaries of what is financially and organizationally possible.
+They should ensure that processes for gathering of evidence to demonstrate continued professional development are sufficient.
+Staff members should plan upcoming continued professional activities (taking into account the needs within each role/function).

-Where possible, it should be drafted using a team approach.
-Such team should include, as a minimum, the individual staff member and Article 24(1)(c) named person.
-In addition, it may be beneficial to include or consult with:
+Where possible, plans should be drafted using a team approach.
+Such team could include: .

-;;
+individual staff member or group of staff;

+Article 24(1)(c) named person;

-competence assessor in the establishment;
+competence assessor(s) in the establishment;

 line managers;